HugoChenel/hugochenel.github.io/_pages/Sport.md

 <hr style="border: 1px solid #ddd; margin: 30px 0;">

-# Training foundations
+# Foundations

 1 - **Strength and power training**<br>
 Strength and power development are one of the most important parts of my training, especially through weightlifting and resistance training.
-I use a mix of compound movements from powerlifting (bench, military press, squat, lunge) or gymnastics (pull-up, dip, muscle-up, chin-up), and high-velocity exercises (plyometrics, olympic lifts) to build a powerful foundation.
+I use a mix of compound movements from powerlifting (bench, military press, squat) or gymnastics (pull-up, dip, muscle-up, chin-up), and high-velocity exercises (plyometrics, olympic lifts) to build a powerful foundation.

 2 - **HIIT and anaerobic capacity**<br>
 Mixing steady-state endurance work with high-intensity interval training is ideal to improve VO2 max and lactate threshold, thus transforming your anaerobic capacity.
 It can be in various forms, from sprint intervals to crossfit WOD.